2101dudu/Booking-LI3/README.md

 ![Automatic Testing Result](ReadMe_Photos/Automatic_Testing_Result.png)
 ![Automatic Testing Information](ReadMe_Photos/Automatic_Testing_Information.png)

-<h4 align="center">Our group was one of 23 that finished with a perfect mark on all parameters, out of a total of 99 groups</h4>
+<h4 align="center">Our group was 1 of 23 that finished with a perfect mark on all parameters, out of a total of 99 groups</h4>